yanntm/MCC-drivers/ltsmin/README.md

 This was the last participation of LTSMin to the MCC.

 The first commit in this folder is a direct extraction from the VM submitted in MCC 2019 and available from the MCC site.
+We then mixed in some elements of the 2018 driver.
+These drivers were originally written by Jeroen Meijer and Tom van Dijk.

 ## Edits and changes